HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/2023-06-10-home-lab/post-18.md

 *) The metrics part of the architecture diagram is still aspirational, see comments below.

 By putting the OTel collector in the center, we gain the flexibility to switch telemetry backends quickly.
-For example, onboarding LightStep as telemetry backend took only [four lines of configuration](https://github.com/HeinrichHartmann/svc/blob/master/services/monitoring/otel/otel-collector-config.yaml#L101-L105).
+For example, on-boarding LightStep as telemetry backend took only [four lines of configuration](https://github.com/HeinrichHartmann/svc/blob/master/services/monitoring/otel/otel-collector-config.yaml#L101-L105).
-Without OpenTelemetry onboarding a new vendor required to deploy new agents across all hosts and changes to configuration of all services.
+Without OpenTelemetry on-boarding a new vendor required to deploy new agents across all hosts and changes to configuration of all services.

 **Self-Hosted vs. SaaS as Telemetry Backends.**
-Key benefits of oursourcing telemetry backends include:
+Key benefits of outsourcing telemetry backends include:
-(a) If the single host is unavailable, all telemetry becomes unavailable as well to troubleshoot the isssue.
+(a) Telemetry systems remain accessible even when all self-hosted systems go down.
 (b) Operating telemetry backends is already a quite complex tasks, that distracts you from operating the services that deliver direct value for your users.
 I was happy to learn that both Grafana Cloud and LightStep accounts are fairly generous when it comes to usage quotas.
 I know that more vendors offer similar free-tier services, and I plan to expand this experiment in the near future.

-So far, most of this setup presented below is using self-hosted backend services.
-However if cheap/free telemetry backends remain to be available in the long run, I do believe that out-sourcing the backend services is the better approach.
+## Observability Tasks

-## Service Availability with Synthetic Probing
+### Service Availability with Synthetic Probing

 {{< center >}}**Question:** Are my services up right now?{{< /center >}}